 For our students, this means unparalleled opportunities for intellectual growth and accomplishment and connections to teachers, mentors, the community, and one another.
 For our faculty, it means an intellectual environment that supports bold innovation, freedom of thought, collegiality and discovery, and the relentless pursuit of excellence.
 And for our staff, it means a workplace that respects their contributions and provides meaningful opportunities for professional development and advancement.

 Build Johns Hopkins’ undergraduate experience so it stands among the top 10 in the nation.

-Known for their independent spirit and daring intellect, our undergraduates use their time at Johns Hopkins not only to learn but to experiment, to challenge, and to push past established boundaries in a wide range of endeavors.
-A strong undergraduate program casts a broad halo over our entire university.
-Our goal is to build ever stronger and deeper connections among these enterprising minds: with each other, with their faculty, with the neighborhoods around our campuses, and with the rest of the university.
+Our undergraduates infuse energy into the entire university, using their time here not only to learn but to experiment, to challenge, and to push past established boundaries in a wide range of endeavors.
+Our job is to help these enterprising minds build stronger and deeper connections with one another, with their faculty, with the neighborhoods around our campuses, and with the rest of the university.